-On Channel 4 he hosts Travel Man and his own consumer comedy hybrid show called Joe Lycett’s Got Your Back, which won the 2021 Royal Television Society Award for best formatted factual and was nominated for a BAFTA but it was beaten by some prick called Romesh.
+On Channel 4 he hosts the chaotic live show Late Night Lycett, long running adventure series Travel Man and his own consumer comedy hybrid show called Joe Lycett’s Got Your Back, for which he won a BAFTA in 2023 and a Royal Television Society Award in 2021.
 He hosted the BBC’s coverage of the Royal Academy Summer Exhibition in 2022 in Joe Lycett: Summer Exhibitionist, three years on BBC One’s The Great British Sewing Bee and Joe Lycett’s Big Pride Party for Channel 4.

 He has hosted multiple programmes for BBC Radio 4, including Joe Lycett’s Obsessions, and occasionally stands in for people like Rylan and Sara Cox on BBC Radio 2.